-- Washers

-- 3. Tighten pivot bearing nuts.

-- 4. Check vertical alignment.
+- 3. Tighten pivot bearing nuts. - 4.
+Check vertical alignment.

+Washers
-- 5. If still out repeat steps 1-4.

-- 6. If corrected check horizontal alignment.
+- 5. If still out repeat steps 1-4. - 6.
+If corrected check horizontal alignment.

-Check horizontal blade alignment
+Check horizontal blade alignment.

 - 1. Remove the carriage from the base. - 2.
-Using the lock down nut lock arm in the lowered position. - 3.
+Using the lock down nut, lock the arm in the lowered position. - 3.
 Loosen wing nut on the right-hand side of the blade cover. - 4.
 Lift the blade cover to expose the blade. - 5.
 Clamp a straight edge to the right-hand side of the blade.
 Ensure the straight edge runs the entire length of the base.
-(A spirit level will do)

-- 6. On the right-hand side, measure the distance between the straight edge and the outer edge of the base. - 7.
-The measurement should be the same at the front (closest to the operator) and the back (closest to drain) the measurement should be with in $\pm 1.00$ mm (1/32").
+- 6. On the right-hand side, measure the distance between the straight edge and the outer edge of the base. - The measurement should be the same at the front (closest to the operator) and the back (closest to drain) the measurement should be within ±1.00mm (1/32").

-8. The blade is straight when the measurement it within the tolerance.
+8. The blade is straight when the measurement is within the tolerance.